-The Chancellor, through his/her delegated administrative officers, may designate metered parking spaces within any parking lot or area on the campus for general use, or on those portions of public streets as indicated in Section 1-10 and may specify the length of time for parking in each space.
-Meter activation is required Monday through Friday from 7:30 a.m. until 9:00 p.m. unless otherwise posted.
-On-street parking meters, off-street parking meters, and meter pay stations shall all be designed so that they can be activated by insertion of lawful coins of the United States, credit cards, or debit cards, or by a cash key obtained at the Department of Public Safety.
+The Chancellor, through his/her delegated administrative officers, may designate metered parking spaces within any parking lot or area on the Campus for general use, or on those portions of public streets as indicated in Section 1-10 and may specify the length of time for parking in each space.
+Meter activation is required Monday through Friday during the hours posted.
+On-street parking meters, off-street parking meters, and meter pay stations may be activated, depending on the design, by insertion of lawful currency of the United States, credit cards or debit cards.
 The applicable fees are set forth in Section 3-4.

-- 1. Expired Meter.
-It is a violation of this Ordinance for any Vehicle to occupy a metered space without the meter being activated by lawful coins-or cash key. - 2.
-Cumulative Violations of Expired Meter.
-Any Vehicle in violation of Section 3-6.1 will be subject to the issuance of an additional citation for each additional period of one hour that the Vehicle occupies the space with the meter expired. - 3.
-Extended parking at meters.
-It is a violation of this Ordinance for any Vehicle to occupy any portion of a metered space for more than twenty-four consecutive hours, regardless of whether or not the meter is activated. - 4.
-Abuse of meters.
+1. Expired Meter.
+It is a violation of this Ordinance for any Vehicle to occupy a metered space without the meter being activated by appropriate payment.

+2. Cumulative Violations of Expired Meter.
+Any Vehicle in violation of Section 3-6.1 will be subject to the issuance of an additional citation for each additional period of one hour that the Vehicle occupies the space with the meter expired.

+3. Extended parking at meters.
+It is a violation of this Ordinance for any Vehicle to occupy any portion of a metered space for more than twenty-four consecutive hours, regardless of whether or not the meter is activated.

+4. Abuse of meters.
 It is a violation of this Ordinance for any person to damage, tamper with, willfully break, destroy or impair the usefulness of, or open without lawful authority any parking meter installed pursuant to this Ordinance.
-It is a violation of this Ordinance for any person to insert any object into a parking meter that is not a lawful coin of the United States or cash key.
+It is a violation of this Ordinance for any person to insert any object into a parking meter that is not a lawful currency of the United States or a credit/debit card.